Proponent: North East Link Authority

 In accordance with normal EES practice, a statement of the Minister's Reasons for Order has been prepared.

 North East Link Authority has also referred the project to the Australian government under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
-If the Australian government decides that the project is a ‘controlled action’ under the EPBC Act, the assessment process for addressing matters of national environmental significance identified in the Commonwealth decision will need to be determined.
+The Australian government has decided that the project is a ‘controlled action’ under the EPBC Act, and assessment through a public environment report is required to address matters of national environmental significance.

 'Public works' are defined as being works undertaken, or proposed to be undertaken, by or on behalf of the Crown or for public statutory bodies, but does not include works undertaken by or on behalf of municipal councils.